Cheap and Tearful

 Our Theatre Company, Cafe Royal.

-***** (five stars you philistine, meaning, can’t get
+***** (five stars you philistine, meaning the best of the best, canít get better!)

 a bad marriage, it is easy to find yourself in a mental institution; harder to